eriklonnroth/newbscraping/AI_Instructions.md

 - Open the results HTML file(s) in `html_input`
 - Identify robust selectors for: result item/container, title text, item URL, and any pagination/next-page control
-- Prefer stable CSS or XPATH selectors; avoid brittle `nth-child` references
+- Prefer stable CSS or XPATH/Playwright selectors; avoid brittle `nth-child` references
 - Save the confirmed results selectors to `results_selectors.txt` (in project root, not in `sample_code`)

 **Step 13: Fieldname Selectors (Details HTML)** Identify details-page selectors for each required field:

-- For each field the user wants to capture (see question 6 of `START_HERE.md`), locate the field value in the details page HTML by grepping likely words/patterns
+- Open the details HTML file(s) in `html_input`
-- Note a stable CSS or XPATH selector for each field value
+- Identify robust selectors for each field the user wants to capture (see `START_HERE.md`), locating the field value in the details page HTML by grepping words/patterns
-- Avoid brittle `nth-child` references; use XPATH where appropriate
+- Prefer stable CSS or XPATH/Playwright selectors; avoid brittle `nth-child` references
 - Save the confirmed fieldname selectors to `fieldname_selectors.txt` (in project root, not in `sample_code`)

 - **Missing data handling:** If any required selector cannot be identified from the provided HTML, alert the user